 Finally, the clock started winding down and the ESPN broadcast began with some pre-taped footage.
-Then the competitors were announced and once again took the stage.
+Then the competitive eaters were announced and once again took the stage.

 As the contest was about to begin they positioned “Frankster” the hot-dog mascot on one of the wings…who directly blocked the entire competition from our view.
 We all started chanting “Hot Dog Move” but the hot dog just thought we meant he should dance.
-Luckily someone got him out of our way just before the final ten-second countdown began.
+Luckily someone got him out of our way just before the final ten-second countdown to the start of the contest began.

-The ten minutes went by entirely too fast and in the end it was hard to tell just who won…and then they announced it…a tie.
+The ten minutes went by entirely too fast and in the end it was hard to tell just who won…and then they announced the results: it was a tie.

-Kobyashi and Chestnut both finished 59 hot dogs in 10 minutes.
+Takeru Kobyashi and Joey Chestnut both finished 59 hot dogs in 10 minutes.
 Crazy.